ProVerif/vscode-proverif-language-service/README.md

 Ensure you have `ProVerif` installed, and it is in your `$PATH` (i.e. when entering `proverif` in your console, the tool executes).

+You can install the extension by downloading the `vsix` of the [latest release](https://github.com/famoser/vscode-proverif-language-service/releases) and dragging the file inside the extension panel in VSCode.

 ## Functionality

 Under the hood, this language server simply invokes `proverif` over the currently edited file.